skills/idea-to-app-with-spark/.github/steps/1-step.md

 1. Wait a few minutes for Spark to finish.
 Enjoy the playful messages while you wait!

-1. When the app is ready, go to the next comment and select the example application you chose to create..

-   - [ ] Paper Plates - 🍽️ Prototype Designer
-   - [ ] Coffee Shop - ☕️ Secret Menu
-   - [ ] Lacrosse Coach - 🥍 Player Improvement
-   - [ ] My Own - Nice! 🧙

 > [!TIP]
 > If you start multiple Spark apps with the same or similar descriptions, you'll get different results.
 A great way to explore parallel ideas!
 But be careful, that will also use up your quota quickly too!